• Skip to primary navigation

 Overhead view of the steps to make a gluten-free cornbread mix into easy cornbread.

-• Honey - Use all honey instead of the sugar.
+Sweetener - Use all honey instead of sugar.
+You can also use maple syrup.

 Store cooled cornbread in an airtight container either at room temperature or in the fridge.
 It will last for about 3-4 days, and then it tends to dry out.